noahehall/multicloud/opensource/apache/tinkerpop.md

 size()
 uniqueSize()
 asBulk() // converts a bulkSet to a key=value map where key = element and value = occurrence

+// FYIs
+__.in() // in is a reserved word in groovy, but a fn in gremlin
 ```